Skip to content

 See also

-• Workspacesdefault_provider field per workspace.
+• Projectsdefault_provider field per project.

 • Pool & Sessions — how provider_type / provider_name are forwarded to the spawner.